Skip to content

 For more information on taking care of a betta fish, read our latest blog post on betta fish care.

-In the wild Siamese fighting fish live about 2 years.
+In the wild Siamese fighting fish, also known as Japanese fighting fish live about 2 years.
 In captivity the average betta fish lifespan is about 3 years of age, but it is not unusual for them to live up to 5 years.
 Keep in mind that most pet store bettas are about 1 year old when you purchase them.
 The oldest recorded betta was 10 years old.

 How to Breed Betta Fish